Grafted

 Isaiah 53:5 “He was wounded for our transgressions, he was a bruised for our iniquities: the chastisement of our peace was upon him; and by his stripes we are healed.”

 Christ left paradise, came here to a sinful world.
-He was mocked, rejected, beaten, cut, killed so that we could be grated in…Praise the LORD!
+He was mocked, rejected, beaten, cut, killed so that we could be grafted in…Praise the LORD!
 Jesus was God in human flesh, thus he gave himself, oh how much he loves us.
 Praise Him.

 John 15:1 “ I am the true vine, and my Father is the husbandman.”